-So for our calculated listening position, we must find a speaker that is capable of outputting the necessary SPL and able to handle the amount of power required to produce that SPL.
+So for our calculated listening position, we must find a speaker capable of outputting the necessary SPL and able to handle the amount of power required to produce that SPL.

-Then we must find an amplifier that is capable of supplying that much power to the loudspeaker while also being compatible in terms of impedance bridging.
+Then we must find an amplifier capable of supplying that much power to the loudspeaker while also being compatible in terms of impedance bridging.

 This may seem a bit vague, so let’s use a concrete example: